-The XR16M564 (M564) integrates the functions of 4 enhanced 16C550 Universal Asynchrounous Receiver and Transmitter (UART).
-Each UART is independently controlled and has its own set of device configuration registers.
+The XR16M2550 (M2550) integrates the functions of 2 enhanced 16C550 Universal Asynchronous Receiver and Transmitter (UART).
+Each UART is independently controlled its own set of device configuration registers.
 The configuration registers set is 16550 UART compatible for control, status and data transfer.
-Additionally, each UART channel has 32 bytes of transmit and receive FIFOs, automatic RTS/CTS hardware flow control, automatic Xon/Xoff and special character software flow control, infrared encoder and decoder (IrDA ver 1.0), programmable fractional baud rate generator with a prescaler of dividing by 1 or 4, and data rate up to 16 Mbps.
-The XR16M564 can operate from 1.62 to 3.63 volts.
-The M564 is fabricated with an advanced CMOS process.
+Additionally, each UART channel has automatic RTS/CTS hardware flow control, automatic Xon/Xoff and special character software flow control, infrared encoder and decoder (IrDA ver 1.0), programmable baud rate generator with a prescaler of divide by 1 or 4, and data rate up to 16 Mbps at 3.3V with 4X sampling clock rate.
+The XR16M2550 is a 1.62 V to 3.63 V device.